dino-/systemd-failmsg/README.md

 directory like `systemd-failmsg-VERSION` which can then be packed as a .tar.gz or used by distro-specific packaging.

+To build a generic release .tar.gz of the distributable files, use the `util/package.sh` script.
+This type of archive is used by the Arch AUR build.

-For building a Debian .deb package, use the `util/package.sh` script.
+To build a Debian .deb package, use the `util/package-deb.sh` script.

 ## Contact